Barca starlet Fati signs new deal with €170m release clause | Goal.com

 Ansu Fati 🔵🔴https://t.co/juLSajKVYI— FC Barcelona (@FCBarcelona_es) December 4, 2019

-Fati was an unused substitute during Barca's 1-0 win over Atletico Madrid at Wanda Metropolitano on Sunday night, which took them back to the La Liga summit.
+Fati was an unused substitute during Barca's 1-0 win over Atletico Madrid at Wanda Metropolitano on Sunday night, which took them back to the summit of La Liga.

-The Spanish champions are top on goal difference ahead of Real Madrid after 14 fixtures, having recorded ten wins, three defeats and one draw.
+The Spanish champions are top on goal difference ahead of Real Madrid after 14 fixtures, having recorded 10 wins, three defeats and a draw.

 Fati will be back in contention to feature when Barca host Mallorca on Saturday, before Ernesto Valverde prepares his squad for a trip to San Siro to face Inter in the Champions League three days later.